João Barbosa

 João Ricardo da Silva Coelho Barbosa (born 11 March 1975 in Porto, Portugal) is a Portuguese auto racing driver.
 He currently competes in the IMSA WeatherTech SportsCar Championship for Sean Creech Motorsport in the LMP2 class.

-He was runner-up in the GTS class of the Grand-Am Rolex Sports Car Series in 2003 and fifth in the DP class in 2008, accumulating a total of seven overall victories.
+Barbosa was runner-up in the GTS class of the Grand-Am Rolex Sports Car Series in 2003 and fifth in the DP class in 2008, accumulating a total of seven overall victories.
 Barbosa won the 2010 and 2014, and was third in 2009 and 2011 and fourth in 2007 and 2013.
 Also resulted fourth in the 2007 24 Hours of Le Mans and 2012 12 Hours of Sebring.

 Career

 Early years

-He began racing in karts and was the Portuguese kart racing champion for the 1988 and 1989 seasons.
-In 1994 he won the Portuguese Formula Ford championship; in 1995 he won the Italian Formula Alfa Boxster championship.
-In 1995 he won the Italian Formula Europa Boxer title, and in 1996 was runner up in the Italian Formula 3.
+Barbosa began racing in karts and was the Portuguese kart racing champion for the 1988 and 1989 seasons.
+In 1994, he won the Portuguese Formula Ford championship; in 1995 he won the Italian Formula Alfa Boxster championship.
+In 1995, he won the Italian Formula Europa Boxer title, and in 1996 was runner up in the Italian Formula 3.
 Barbosa moved to the United States in 1997, where he was seventh in the 1997 Formula Atlantic.

 Mosler (1999–2003)

-In 1999 he contested two rounds in the United States Road Racing Championship with a Mosler Intruder official achieving victory at Lime Rock Park, and the Homestead's race of FIA GT Championship.
-In 2000 he participated in the first two races of the American Le Mans Series with a Colucci's Porsche 911.
-In 2001 he returned to run with Mosler three races of the Grand-Am Rolex Sports Car Series, achieving a third place in the GT class at the 6 Hours of Watkins Glen.
+In 1999, Barbossa contested two rounds in the United States Road Racing Championship with a Mosler Intruder official achieving victory at Lime Rock Park, and the Homestead's race of FIA GT Championship.
+In 2000, he participated in the first two races of the American Le Mans Series with a Colucci's Porsche 911.
+In 2001, he returned to run with Mosler three races of the Grand-Am Rolex Sports Car Series, achieving a third place in the GT class at the 6 Hours of Watkins Glen.

 Barbosa continued as Mosler's driver in 2002 Grand-Am series season.
 He earn a win and three second places in ten races, and finished fourth in the drivers' championship in the GT class.
-In 2003 he ran eight rounds with a GTS class' Molser, and two in a Ford Mustang in the same class.
+In 2003, he ran eight rounds with a GTS class' Molser, and two in a Ford Mustang in the same class.
 He earned three wins, and seven podiums, resulting runner-up championship.
 That same year, he completed in the 1000 km Spa and the 24 Hours of Spa with Mosler, achieving a class victory in the first of them.